-Choi et al. (2014) note that consistency with revealed preferences theory is a necessary but not sufficient condition for any choices to be considered of high decision-making quality.
+Choi et al. (2014) note that consistency with revealed preference theory is a necessary but not sufficient condition for any choices to be considered of high decision-making quality.
 Although a utility function that rationalizes observed choices might exist, it is not necessary that this function is always normatively appealing.
 For example, always allocating all points to the same account implies that points will be allocated to the more expensive account in some cases.
 However, this involves a violation of monotonicity with respect to first-order stochastic dominance.

 To account for the extent of GARP violations and violations of stochastic dominance, Choi et al. (2014) combine the actual data from their experiment and the mirror image of these data obtained by reversing the prices and the associated allocation for each observation.
 Figure 4 depicts a case where an individual chooses a bundle $\mathbf{x}^1$ from the budget line AC with slope $-p_y/p_z$ (where $p_y$ , $p_z$ are the prices of the y and z accounts respectively) and the mirror image of this choice which is bundle $\mathbf{x}'^1$ from the budget line A'C' with slope $-p_z/p_y$ .
-The choice of $\mathbf{x}^1$ generates a revealed preferences violation involving the mirror image of this decision.
+The choice of $\mathbf{x}^1$ generates a revealed preference violation involving the mirror image of this decision.
 However, the choice of $\mathbf{x}^2$ does not generate a violation when combined with its mirror image $\mathbf{x}'^2$ .

 We therefore created a dataset that contains the actual choices and their mirror images and computed Afriat's CCEI for this combined dataset.
-The combined data consists of 120 observations per subject; the CCEI score for the combined data, if smaller than the CCEI computed from the actual data, indicates violations of stochastic dominance.
+The combined data consists of 120 observations per subject.
+The CCEI score for the combined data, if smaller than the CCEI computed from the actual data, indicates violations of stochastic dominance.
 Table 7 indicates that there are violations of stochastic dominance as indicated by the lower CCEI computed over the combined data.
+The drop in CCEI score in our data is much lower than the drop in CCEI scores in Choi et al. (2014) (in their study the average CCEI score drops from 0.881 to 0.733) indicating less violations of stochastic dominance in our study.
 However, none of the statistical tests shown in the same table rejects the null of no difference between the cognitive load treatments.
 In addition, when we regress Afriat's CCEI computed over the combined data on the set of regressors shown in Table 8, the associated coefficients for the HCL treatment dummy are not statistically significant at conventional significance levels (b = -0.008, p-value = 0.694 for Afriat's CCEI using the Matrix Power algorithm; b = -0.014, p-value = 0.633 for Afriat's CCEI using the Warshall's algorithm).